AndreasBriese/breeze/README.md

 **2014/11/09 20:00 Last revision ensured proper seeding input size for Breeze256/51.
 Make sure you have the current version running**

 **Note 2014/11/10** Experimental CSPRNG based on Breeze128 added: BreezeCS128. (re-)Seeds from crypto/rand.

+4th revision (stable) v.1.1.1:
+  - Breeze128/CS128/256/512 have number of LMs corresponding to their inner states: 6 / 6 / 12 / 24 (3 inner states from 1 uint64 word input) (This solved a problem of defining a minimum input length)
+  - Number of Mantissa bits used for output states allways equal or less than last 51 Mantissa bits (Little - Endian)

 ---